GTMStack

 Evaluate webhook support on these dimensions:

-- Payload completeness: Does the webhook payload include the full record, or just the record ID?
-If it only sends the ID, you need to make a follow-up API call to get the actual data, which adds latency and API call volume.
+• Payload completeness.
+Does the webhook payload include the full record, or just the record ID?
+If it only sends the ID, you need a follow-up API call to get the actual data, which adds latency and API call volume.

-- Signature verification: Does the tool sign webhook payloads so you can verify they are authentic?
+• Signature verification.
+Does the tool sign webhook payloads so you can verify authenticity?
 Without this, anyone who discovers your webhook endpoint can send fake events.

 Versioning

 APIs change over time.
-How the vendor handles versioning determines how much maintenance your integrations will require.
+How the vendor handles versioning determines how much maintenance your integrations require.

-The best practice is URL-based versioning (/v2/contacts) with a minimum 12-month deprecation window for old versions.
+The best practice is URL-based versioning (/v2/contacts) with a minimum 12-month deprecation window.
 Date-based versioning (like Stripe’s approach) is also solid.
-The worst pattern is unversioned APIs that introduce breaking changes without warning — these force emergency maintenance and erode trust in the integration.
+The worst pattern is unversioned APIs that introduce breaking changes without warning.
+These force emergency maintenance and erode trust.

 Building Custom Workflows vs. Using Pre-Built Integrations

-The API-first approach does not mean you must build everything from scratch.
-The decision between custom and pre-built depends on the workflow’s complexity and how critical it is to your operation.
+The API-first approach doesn’t mean you build everything from scratch.
+The decision between custom and pre-built depends on the workflow’s complexity and criticality.

 When Pre-Built Integrations Are Sufficient